+Writers should resist being pigeonholed, typecast, sterotyped!
+I've brought up a family.
 I've designed embroidery canvases, painted murals and built websites.
 For 14 years I made competition driving harness for horses and ponies, and farmed at Daw Bank.
-I was a regular contributor to Carriage Driving Magazine, was a cartoonist and wrote for the pony magazine Going Native until its closure in 1995 and still contribute occasionally to its successor Native Pony.
+During that time I was a regular contributor to Carriage Driving Magazine, was a cartoonist and wrote for the pony magazine Going Native until its closure in 1995 and I still contribute occasionally to its successor Native Pony.

 Luke Casey and Dales Diary interviewed me in 2007 about Hoofprints in Eden and an interview by Dylan Winter for BBC Radio 4's "Rare Steeds" is still available here.